GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

         string  importName;     // import name, i.e. module namespace (by default same as module name) };

-It is better to implement module resolution in daScript itself, via a project.
+It is better to implement module resolution in Daslang itself, via a project.

 .. _modules_project: